astrofra/couloir14/README.md

 <br>

+# Couloir 14, graphic assets

+This repository contains the graphic sources for the demoscene production **Couloir 14**.
+These sources are mostly made up of [Lightwave 3D 5.5](https://en.wikipedia.org/wiki/LightWave_3D) files (.lws, .lwo, .jpg, .tga).
+The demo is essentially a script of Lightwave scenes replayed by an extremely sophisticated player.

+## Prerequisites

+If you want to play with these files, you must understand how the "content folder" worked in older versions of Lightwave.
+The most straightforward approach is to remap the local folder containing the assets to the folder referenced throughout the Lightwave files (in this case, `T:/something/something`).
+:warning: These are legacy 3D files, handle with caution.

+## Running the Demo

+To run the demo, follow these steps:

+1. Download the original Scene player developed by XBarr from the provided URL: https://github.com/demoscene-source-archive/preservation-nxng-engine
+2. Edit the file `mount_folder_1st.bat` to set the local folder where the assets were cloned (this is a Git repository).
+3. Start the Scene player.
+4. Load the playlist file "demo.spl".
+5. Select "Fullscreen".
+6. Click "Play".

+> **Notes on Folder Structure**

+ It's crucial to set up the correct folder structure for the demo to work properly.
+You will need to remap the local folder containing the assets to the folder that is referenced throughout the Lightwave files (in this case, `T:/something/something`).

+ For example, if your local folder is `C:/Couloir14/assets`, you would need to edit the file `mount_folder_1st.bat` (that is essentially doing a `subst` MS-DOS command).

+## Acknowledgments

+- A special thanks to [XBarr](https://github.com/ejulien/) for developing the Scene player that powers this demo.

 ## Demoscene production

 :pill: Introducing "C̴o̵u̵l̶o̵i̸r̵ ̶1̵4," a c̵o̸n̵t̷r̵o̶v̵e̶r̵s̷i̵a̸l̵ demoscene *production* released in 2001 that has p̸u̵z̶z̵l̸e̵d̸ the m̶i̵n̸d̵s̸ of enthusiasts and experts alike.
 This p̸e̵r̸p̵l̷e̵x̶i̸n̵g̵ creation is infamous for its *p̵o̸l̵a̴r̵i̶z̸i̴n̴g̷* visuals, d̴i̷s̵s̷o̵n̸a̵n̶t̷ *audio*, and c̵o̸n̴v̴o̴l̸u̸t̸e̴d̷ coding techniques that question the limits of *digital* art and expression.